mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 experience for this application.
-The whole reason for this project was that we wanted to make it **easier** to contribute improvements to the Ember Guides application, but we would release the technology re-write first without changing a single thing!
-This allowed us to have a straightforward requirement: **if it looks the same we can ship it.**
+The whole reason for this project was that we wanted to make it **easier** to contribute improvements to the Ember Guides application, but we would release the technology re-write first without changing a single noticeable thing!
+This allowed us to have a straightforward
+requirement: **if it looks the same we can ship it.**

 ## Enter Percy, stage right

-I had heard a lot about Percy over the years being a part of the Ember community!
+I had heard a lot about [Percy](https://percy.io/) over the years being a part of the Ember community!
 It's a great product and something that is well aligned philosophically with Ember.
 If you have ever had the pleasure to use Percy you will know that it has had a lot of thought put into it and it Just Works™️ when you start working with it.